oxodao/fixescape/README.md

 ## Versions

-This branch produce a jar compatible for 1.19 up to 1.20.1
+This branch produce a jar compatible for 1.20.2 and up (maybe)

 ## Credits